HKH515/VLN56/README.md

 add: Add to the database
 search: Search the list for preferred information
 list: Display the whole list in preferred order
+remove: Remove an entry in the database
+connections: View specific connections
 exit: Close the program
 help: Displays this screen
 -------------------------------------------------